 Negotiating salaries and compensation packages can be difficult for even the most experienced recruiters and hiring managers.
 Rather than go in blindly, do your research to understand exactly what candidates with your skill requirements expect in your industry, region and job market.

-In an era where tech skills are in high demand, 93% of employers report that it’s either “essential” or “very important” for job seekers to exemplify soft skills during their interview process.
-Unlike technical skills, which can be taught, it’s much more difficult to teach employees soft skills, like creativity, persuasion, collaboration, adaptability and time management — the most sought after soft skills in 2019
+In an era where tech skills are in high demand, 84 percent of employees and managers believe new employees must possess soft skills and demonstrate this during the hiring process.
+Unlike technical skills, which can be taught, it’s much more difficult to teach employees soft skills, like creativity, persuasion, collaboration, adaptability and time management.

 You should start by identifying which soft skills your team is excelling at and which ones it’s lacking to see how new employees can fill the gaps and diversify your team.
 Then, you can look into different ways to assess soft skills based on types of interview questions and through in-person job shadowing.